 8. May Possess Anti-Tumor Properties

 Recent animal studies suggest that yarrow extract exerts antitumoral properties by targeting lipid metabolism involved in the formation of pancreatic cancer.
-It has been shown to help activate regulatory pathways and promote malignancy in pancreatic cancer.

 What is the herb yarrow used for?
 As explained above, some of the most popular uses include treating: